etri-edgeai/nn-comp-llm/README.md

 ## How to Use

 1. Navigate to the desired repository by clicking on the provided link.
-2. Follow the instructions provided in each repository for installation, usage, and other details.
+2. Follow the instructions provided in each repository for installation, usage, and other